GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ## Recommended Font

-_Invoice Classic_ comes bundled with _PT Serif_ which is an open source licensed font (SIL Open Font License, Version 1.1). _PT Serif_ is a transitional typeface with humanistic accents.
+_Classic_ comes bundled with _PT Serif_ which is an open source licensed font (SIL Open Font License, Version 1.1). _PT Serif_ is a transitional typeface with humanistic accents.
 For the best results, we recommend using _PT Serif_ at 10pt.
 Set the PDF font [in the Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF